timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 # Benefits of hypertables
-Hypertables help TimescaleDB achieve
-[high time series performance][performance-benchmark] and improved time series workflows.
+Hypertables help TimescaleDB achieve [high time-series performance][performance-benchmark] and offer improved time-series workflows.

 ## Faster inserts and queries
-In time series workflows, many inserts and queries are performed on recent data.
+In time-series workflows, many inserts and queries are performed on recent data.
 That is, you're more likely to insert data from the past day than from 300 days ago.
 The exact timescales depend on your application.